This post may contain affiliate links.

 Get inspired to turn a plain bag into a statement piece.
 Learn to make your own fabric patches and easy ways to install metal studs.

 This upcycled denim project turned into the perfect backpack for my toddler.
-Now I need to refashion other clothes into a small backpack for myself, so I don’t have to borrow his!
+Now I need to refashion other clothes to use this small backpack sewing pattern for myself, so I don’t have to borrow his!

 DENIM LUGGAGE TAGS WITH FREE SEWING PATTERN